Categorical Torelli theorems for Gushel-Mukai threefolds: Abstract

 \section{Abstract}

-The Kuznetsov component $\Ku(X)$ of a Gushel--Mukai (GM) threefold has two numerical $(-1)$-classes with respect to the Euler form.
-We describe the Bridgeland moduli spaces for stability conditions on Kuznetsov components with respect to each of the $(-1)$-classes and prove refined and birational categorical Torelli theorems in terms of $\Ku(X)$.
-We also prove a categorical Torelli theorem for special GM threefolds.
-We study the smoothness and singularities on Bridgeland moduli spaces for all smooth GM threefolds and use this to prove a conjecture of Kuznetsov--Perry in dimension three under a mild assumption.
-Finally, we use our moduli spaces to restate a conjecture of Debarre--Iliev--Manivel regarding fibers of the period map for ordinary GM threefolds.
-We also prove the restatement of this conjecture infinitesimally using Hochschild (co)homology.
+We show that a general ordinary Gushel--Mukai (GM) threefold $X$ can be reconstructed from its Kuznetsov component $\Ku(X)$ together with an extra piece of data coming from tautological subbundle of the Grassmannian $\mathrm{Gr}(2,5)$.
+We also prove that $\Ku(X)$ determines the birational isomorphism class of $X$, while $\Ku(X')$ determines the isomorphism class of a special GM threefold $X'$ if it is general.
+As an application, we prove a conjecture of Kuznetsov--Perry in dimension three under a mild assumption.
+Finally, we use $\Ku(X)$ to restate a conjecture of Debarre--Iliev--Manivel regarding fibers of the period map for ordinary GM threefolds.